 Where personal information is collected from a student, RTOs must make students aware of the purposes for which their information may be collected, used or disclosed.
 RTOs must give the student a copy of the Privacy Notice at Schedule 1 of this Policy.
 This can be achieved by including the ‘Privacy Notice’ during the student’s enrolment process.
 The minimum mandatory content for inclusion in a Privacy Notice is at Schedule 1 of this Policy.

-Version 2 of the Policy commenced on 1 January 2019, however RTOs had until 1 July 2019 to transition to the new Privacy Notice at Schedule 1.

-Version 3 of the Policy includes a further revision of the notices at Schedules 1 and 2 and other updates following the enactment of the National Vocational Education and Training Regulator Amendment (Governance and Other Matters) Act 2020.
-It commences on 1 January 2021.

-NCVER replicates the Privacy Notice in the AVETMISS Provider Collection .